YES MOVE. NO MOVE. (MOVED?)

 During the project the creative team:

-collaborated and performed with, border volunteers, activists, current asylum seekers, dancers from the Roma community, migrants, emmigrant workers and youth navigating current social tensions.
+collaborated and performed with, border volunteers, activists, current asylum seekers, dancers from the Roma community, migrants, emigrant workers, and youth navigating current social tensions.

 delivered workshops in asylum seeker detention centres in Slovenia and Czech Republic and with Roma youth in Czech Republic, and